Robert Mueller: Special Counsel for the DoJ (2017–2019)

-On July 24, 2019, Mueller attended both congressional committee hearings and was questioned by members of Congress.
-His testimony followed the guidelines he had stated would be appropriate regarding his report.
-In fact, many of his responses were one-word replies.
+On July 24, 2019, Mueller appeared before both congressional committees and was questioned by members of Congress.
+His testimony adhered to the guidelines he had previously stated would govern his public comments.
+Many of his responses were brief, sometimes limited to a single word.
 He said he was "not familiar" with Fusion GPS, the opposition research firm that commissioned the Steele dossier.
 He rejected claims that his investigation was a "witch hunt" or that it totally exonerated the President.
-He declined to answer questions outside of the scope of his investigation, but reiterated his concern about foreign interference with American elections.
-He noted that it continues, that he expects it to expand to include other foreign governments as well as the Russians, and that he considers it a great threat to the United States.
-According to the Nielsen Company, total viewership for the Mueller hearing fell just shy of 13 million, significantly lower than other hearings involving the Trump administration, such as Supreme Court nominee Brett Kavanaugh's (20.4 million), former FBI director James Comey's (19.5 million), and former Trump attorney Michael Cohen's (15.8 million).
-Reasons for this comparatively low television rating include the fact that the hearing occurred in July, vacation time for many Americans, and months after the release of the Mueller report.
-Fox News Channel enjoyed the top rating, with 3.03 million views.
-Subsequently, Mueller's words were distorted and misinterpreted to both defend and condemn the President.
-Mueller's testimony was criticized by some as uncharacteristically confusing.
+He declined to answer questions outside the scope of his investigation but reiterated his concern about foreign interference in American elections.
+He noted that such interference was ongoing, that he expected it to expand to include other foreign governments in addition to Russia, and that he considered it a significant threat to the United States.
+According to the Nielsen Company, total viewership for the hearings was just under 13 million, significantly lower than other high‑profile hearings involving the Trump administration, such as those for Supreme Court nominee Brett Kavanaugh (20.4 million), former FBI director James Comey (19.5 million), and former Trump attorney Michael Cohen (15.8 million).
+The comparatively low ratings were attributed in part to the hearing taking place in July, a common vacation period, and months after the release of the Mueller report.
+Fox News Channel had the highest viewership, with 3.03 million viewers.
+In the aftermath, Mueller's remarks were variously distorted and misinterpreted to both defend and criticize the President.
+Some observers described his testimony as unusually hesitant or confusing.

-In late September 2019, it was reported Trump may have lied to Mueller about his knowledge of his campaign's contacts with WikiLeaks, citing the grand jury redactions in the Mueller report.

-Political scientists William G. Howell and Terry M. Moe described Mueller's decision not to take a position on obstruction of justice for Trump—despite "compiling a mountain of incriminating evidence"—as something that "will surely go down as one of the strangest—and most consequential—moves in modern legal history."
-They added, "in refusing to draw legal conclusions from his evidence, Mueller simply didn't do his job... because he didn't, he failed to carry out his duty to tell the American people what his investigation actually revealed about Trump's lawless behavior, and he failed to draw a bright line that would keep future presidents within legal bounds."
+In late September 2019, it was reported that Trump may have lied to Mueller about his knowledge of his campaign's contacts with WikiLeaks, based on grand jury redactions in the Mueller report.
+Political scientists William G. Howell and Terry M. Moe described Mueller's decision not to take a position on obstruction of justice—despite "compiling a mountain of incriminating evidence"—as "one of the strangest—and most consequential—moves in modern legal history".
+They argued that, "in refusing to draw legal conclusions from his evidence, Mueller simply didn't do his job ... because he didn't, he failed to carry out his duty to tell the American people what his investigation actually revealed about Trump's lawless behavior, and he failed to draw a bright line that would keep future presidents within legal bounds."

 Retirement

-The University of Virginia Law School announced in June 2021 that in the coming fall Mueller would participate in a six-session course called "The Mueller Report and the Role of the Special Counsel," along with three of his colleagues from the investigation.
+In June 2021, the University of Virginia School of Law announced that Mueller would participate in a six‑session course titled "The Mueller Report and the Role of the Special Counsel", to be offered that fall.
+He taught the course alongside three colleagues from the special counsel investigation.

-In July 2024, the publisher Simon & Schuster announced that the book Interference: The Inside Story of Trump, Russia, and the Mueller Investigation would be released in September.
-Its authors are Aaron Zebley, James Quarles, and Andrew Goldstein, whom Mueller recruited for his investigation as Special Counsel.
-Mueller wrote the introduction.
+Mueller wrote the introduction to the book Interference: The Inside Story of Trump, Russia, and the Mueller Investigation, which the publisher Simon & Schuster announced in July 2024 would be released in September.
+Its authors are Aaron Zebley, James Quarles, and Andrew Goldstein, all of whom Mueller had recruited for the special counsel investigation.